-aX: Yes: No: Does the PHA give extensions on standard 60-day period to search for a unit?
+a. \X\: Yes \\\\: No: Does the PHA give extensions on standard 60-day period to search for a unit?
 If yes, state circumstances below: See Leased Housing Administrative Plan Chapter 7.2 Voucher Term Length, Tolling, Extension, Expiration and Withdrawal.
 (4) Admissions Preferences a.
 Income targeting : Yes X: No: Does the PHA plan to exceed the federal targeting requirements by targeting more than 75% of all new admissions to the section 8 program to families at or below 30% of median area income? b.
-Preferences 1X: Yes: No: Has the PHA established preferences for admission to section 8 tenant-based assistance? (other than date and time of application) (if no, skip to subcomponent (5) Special purpose section 8 assistance programs) 2.
-Which of the following admission preferences does the PHA plan to employ in the coming year? (select all that apply from either former Federal preferences or other preferences) Former Federal preferences X: Involuntary Displacement (Disaster, Government Action, Action of Housing Owner through no fault of your own, Inaccessibility, Property Disposition), victims of reprisals or hate crimes X: Victims of domestic violence Substandard housing X: Homelessness X: High rent burden (rent is > 50 percent of income) Other preferences (select all that apply) X: Working families and those unable to work because of age or disability X: Veterans and veterans' families :: Residents who live and/or work in your jurisdiction :: Those enrolled currently in educational, training, or upward mobility programs :: Households that contribute to meeting income goals (broad range of incomes) :: Households that contribute to meeting income requirements (targeting) :: Those previously enrolled in educational, training, or upward mobility programs X: Other preference(s) (list below) 1.
-Project-Based Voucher Residents who have completed 1 Year residency and are in good standing may opt for a tenant-based voucher when available.
-2. Transfer from BHA public housing or Section 8 Moderate Rehabilitation Program or Project-Based Voucher programs because of health, safety, BHA rehabilitation programs, reasonable accommodation, and humanitarian reasons than twelve (12) months; AND 2) has outgrown or completed the program's services; AND 3) as a result must relocate from such housing.
+Preferences 1.
+X: Yes :: No: Has the PHA established preferences for admission to section 8 tenant-based assistance? (other than date and time of application) (if no, skip to subcomponent (5) Special purpose section 8 assistance programs) 2.
+Which of the following admission preferences does the PHA plan to employ in the coming year? (select all that apply from either former Federal preferences or other preferences) Former Federal preferences X: Involuntary Displacement (Disaster, Government Action, Action of Housing Owner through no fault of your own, Inaccessibility, Property Disposition), victims of reprisals or hate crimes X: Victims of domestic violence : Substandard housing X: Homelessness \X\\: High rent burden (rent is > 50 percent of income) Other preferences (select all that apply) X: Working families and those unable to work because of age or disability X: Veterans and veterans' families \\\: Residents who live and/or work in your jurisdiction \\\: Those enrolled currently in educational, training, or upward mobility programs : Households that contribute to meeting income goals (broad range of incomes) \\\\: Households that contribute to meeting income requirements (targeting) \\\: Those previously enrolled in educational, training, or upward mobility programs \X\: Other preference(s) (list below)

+1. Project-Based Voucher Residents who have completed 1 Year residency and are in good standing may opt for a tenant-based voucher when available.

-3. One or two-persons both elderly, disabled or displaced families (including persons who are displaced as a result of expiring use) over other singles.4.
-A participant in a supportive housing program for elderly or disabled persons shall be
+- 2. Transfer from BHA public housing or Section 8 Moderate Rehabilitation Program or Project-Based Voucher programs because of health, safety, BHA rehabilitation programs, reasonable accommodation, and humanitarian reasons - 3.
+One or two-persons both elderly, disabled or displaced families (including persons who are displaced as a result of expiring use) over other singles. - 4.
+A participant in a supportive housing program for elderly or disabled persons shall be considered to be imminently in danger of homelessness and shall be eligible for Priority